carerix/Cx-WP-Plugin/README.md

 * MySQL 5+ / MariaDB
 * PHP Memory: 256MB recommended (128MB min, 512MB+ for complex sites)

-### **Updating the Plugin**
-1. Make sure to make a backup of your website before updating the plugin which is good practice for updating WordPress plugins.
-Also check your Website after updating.
-2. In Wordpress dashboard → Plugins, locate the Carerix Wordpress Plugin
-3. If there's an update available you can click on the 'Update now' link

 ### **Install the Plugin**
 * Make sure the hosting environment meets the technical requirements
 * Go to **Plugins** → **Add New** → **Upload**